List of Philippine submissions for the Academy Award for Best International Feature Film: History

 Carl Joseph Papa's The Missing and Ramona S. Diaz's And So It Begins marked the first animated and documentary films, respectively, to be submitted as the Philippine entry in two consecutive years.

+A Filipino-Australian co-production film First Light by James J. Robinson marks the first Filipino-language film to be selected as the Australian entry for the Best International Feature Film at the 99th Academy Awards, despite not being shortlisted to the Philippine entry.